webplatform/docs/guides/html_validation/index.md

 == Why validate? ==

-There is a common feeling among some web developers that if a web page looks fine in browsers, it doesn't matter if it doesn't validate.
+There is a common feeling among some web developers that if a web page looks fine in browsers, it doesn't matter if it doesn't validate (often stated as, "In function there is beauty").
 They describe validation as an ideal goal, but not something that is a black-and-white issue.

 There is some wisdom in this attitude.
 The HTML4 specification is not perfect, and some things that were arguably correct &mdash; such as [http://www.w3.org/wiki/HTML_lists#Beginning_ordered_lists_with_numbers_other_than_1 starting an ordered list with a number other than 1] &mdash; were invalid HTML.
 HTML5 fixes quite a lot of spec issues, including this one, but you may still run into situations where validation may need to be broken in order to render the page as you want.
 As the saying goes, ''Learn the rules so you know how to break them properly.''

 There are two very powerful reasons to validate your HTML as you author it:

 * You are not always perfect, and neither is your code.
 We all make mistakes, and your web pages will be higher quality (that is, work more consistently) if you weed out the mistakes.
-* Browsers change.
+* It is a fact of life that browsers change.
 In the future, it is likely that browsers will be less, not more, forgiving when parsing invalid code.

 Validation is your early-warning system about bugs in your markup that can manifest in "interesting" and hard-to-fix ways.
 When a browser encounters invalid HTML, it has to take an educated guess as to what you meant to do &mdash; and different browsers can come up with different answers.